-In accordance with San Francisco Business & Tax Regulations Code, Article 12-C, Section 1102.1, Assessor Parcel Number(s) (APN) are required on every document pertaining to real property that is submitted for recordation in San Francisco.
+In accordance with San Francisco Business & Tax Regulations Code, Article 12-C, Section 1102.1, valid Assessor's Parcel Number(s) (APN) are required on the face of every document pertaining to real property that is submitted for recordation in San Francisco.
 The current Assessor’s parcel number, or numbers, and the commonly-known situs (street name and number) of the real property described therein are required, on the face of the 1st page of the document.
 If these elements are missing, the document will not be recorded.

 Instruments entitled to be recorded must be recorded in the county in which the real property affected is located (Civil Code 1169).